medusa-project/ideals/README.md

 # Tests & Continuous Integration

 Minitest is used for model and controller tests.
-Some tests depend on Elasticsearch and most depend on PostgreSQL. `rails test` runs the tests.
+Some tests depend on Elasticsearch and most depend on PostgreSQL.
+A few depend on an S3 server.
+`rails test` runs the tests.

 There is also a continuous integration setup using [GitHub Actions](https://github.com/features/actions).
-The `.github/workflows/ci.yml` file defines the container fleet, including all required services such as Elasticsearch and PostgreSQL, which run in separate containers.
+The `.github/workflows/ci.yml` file defines the container fleet, including all required services (Elasticsearch, PostgreSQL, and Minio), which run in separate containers.